GOTO-OBS/goto-vegas/README.md

 in [``classifier/classifier.py``](classifier/classifier.py).
 Specifically, you will want to change the code in the ``train`` and ``classify`` functions.

-Here is the worst kind of classifier, which will never find any transient:
+Here is the worst kind of classifier, which will never find any transient (but it gives an example of the expected input/outputs for each function):

 ````python
 # -*- coding: utf-8 -*-